Course Content

 How To Apply

-If you have any queries, click Ask a Question and our admissions team members will endeavour to reply to your enquiry within 24 hours.
+If you are interested in this course or have any queries, click Ask a Question and our admissions team members will endeavour to reply to your enquiry within 24 hours.
+Alternatively, please write to us at:

-Our admissions staff are based in Mainland China and Hong Kong and our hours of business are 10am to 7pm (GMT+7), Mon-Fri.
+Our admissions staff are based in Mainland China and Hong Kong and our hours of business are 10am to 7pm (GMT+8), Mon-Fri.

 Deadlines